 Shadow Spreadsheets

-To evaluate possible results, some players go one step further and create their tools, such as spreadsheets or simulators.
-These models simulate thousands of outcomes using factors such as point spreads, team statistics, or even win probability projections.
+To evaluate potential outcomes, some players go a step further and create their own tools, such as spreadsheets or simulators.
+These models simulate thousands of outcomes using factors such as point spreads, team statistics, and even win-probability projections.
 For those who enjoy tinkering with numbers, this adds a layer of immersion and control over your picks.
 It’s beneficial in a tight NFL confidence league where every edge matters.
 These systems aren’t required, but they can improve objectivity.

 Gamification Features